DigitalState/Services/reference/api.md

 # Api

-The DigitalState Services microservice api endpoints.
+The DigitalState Abstract microservice api endpoints.

 ## Table of Contents